top of page

 Healthy Urination Frequency and Urgency

-There is a mantra in Ayurveda that translates into English roughly as: Never suppress a healthy, natural urge.
+There is a well-known principle in Ayurveda that translates roughly into English as: Never suppress a healthy, natural urge.
+Suppressing the urge to urinate can disrupt natural body rhythms and contribute to urinary imbalance over time.

-I recently spoke with a physical therapist who specializes in the muscles of the pelvic floor.
-I learned that it’s not always the best practice to go to the bathroom as a matter of routine before leaving the house.
-Preemptively peeing when we aren’t actually feeling urgency can weaken those muscles.
+I recently spoke with a physical therapist who specializes in pelvic floor muscles and bladder health.
+I learned that it is not always best practice to urinate preemptively before leaving the house.
+Going to the bathroom without true urgency can weaken pelvic floor muscles and affect normal bladder signaling.

 Overly Frequent Urination

-One important consideration: excess urination can be a sign of a urinary tract, bladder, or kidney infection.
-Make sure that’s not the case by seeking out appropriate medical care.
+One important consideration: excess urination can also be a sign of a urinary tract infection (UTI), bladder infection, or kidney infection.
+Before assuming it is simply a doshic imbalance, make sure to rule out infection or other medical concerns by seeking appropriate medical care.

 Comparison of normal prostate and prostatitis.
 Left shows normal size, right shows enlargement compressing urethra.
 Labels included.